 Josh Briggs doesn’t like you.
 If you don’t believe it, you can ask him yourself.
-The New England native has been making a name for himself since beginning active competition over a year and a half ago.
-With a persona that originated in a bad moment in time, Briggs developed a character that fans have come to enjoy watching each time he competes.
-One of the most notable in ring qualities that Briggs possess is his versatility and ability to move around with the greatest of ease.
-He enlightened me when he said that it was important to know your audience, and he certainly does just that.
-As arguably one of the fastest rising talents in the northeast, Briggs has continued to hone his craft since starting with the New England Pro Wrestling Academy.
+The New England native has been making a name for himself.
+He’s achieved this since beginning active competition over a year and a half ago.
+With a persona that originated in a bad moment in time, Briggs developed a character that fans have come to enjoy.
+One of the most notable in-ring qualities that Briggs possess is his versatility.
+His ability to move around with the greatest of ease.
+He enlightened me when he said that it was important to know your audience.
+Briggs certainly does just that.
+As arguably one of the fastest rising talents in the northeast, Briggs has continued to hone his craft.

 Fans can communicate with him on various social media, such as Twitter and Instagram, where he can be reached @thejoshbriggs